 processor of all systems released, but its graphics have raised the bar, making games even more

 realistic, thanks to Nvidia graphics.
-The Playstation 3 has a built in Blu-ray Disc reader.
+The Playstation 3 has a built in Blu-ray disc reader.
 Each BD-ROM is capable of storing 54GB of data, meaning that games can be stored with higher

-quality and more features.
 Packed with Bluetooth wireless connectivity for wireless play, up to seven

 players may play multi-player, breaking Sony's original two player multi-player tradition.
 The PS3